animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 See [@EnableMemcachedServer Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableMemcachedServer.html).

-For more information, see [Configuring the Embedded Memcached Server (Gemcached)](bootstrap-annotations.html#configuring-the-embedded-memcached-server) in _Bootstrapping GemFire with the Spring Container Using Annotations.
+For more information, see [Configuring the Embedded Memcached Server (Gemcached)](bootstrap-annotations.html#configuring-the-embedded-memcached-server) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-logging"></a>Configure Logging